Hamas baby beheading hoax: Aftermath

 Despite the weakness of the claims, they continued to be repeated for some time by Israeli and American officials.
 Biden reiterated that Hamas had beheaded babies at a press conference in November 2023.
 In response, The Washington Post published a fact check concluding that the story still warranted caution.
 Biden again repeated this same falsehood on 12 December 2023 (after Haaretz published its investigation), again saying that he had seen photos showing the beheading of babies, being criticized this time by The Intercept.
-Israeli officials also produced a video purportedly documenting the actions of Palestinian militants during the 7 October attacks, including "murder, beheadings, rapes and other atrocities against Jewish adults and children."
+Israeli officials also produced a video purportedly documenting the actions of Palestinian militants during the 7 October attacks, including "murder, beheadings, rapes and other atrocities against Jewish adults and children".
 The footage was shown around the world, but only to select audiences and is not available to the general public.
-British journalist Owen Jones, who attended a screening, reported that although it contained images of an Israeli soldier who was apparently beheaded, "there was no footage substantiating allegations of torture, sexual violence, and mass beheadings, including of babies or other children" (The Intercept's paraphrase).
+British journalist Owen Jones, who attended a screening, reported that although it contained images of an Israeli soldier who was apparently beheaded, "there was no footage substantiating allegations of torture, sexual violence, and mass beheadings, including of babies or other children" (The Intercepts paraphrase).

-Although the Israeli government press office confirmed to Le Monde prior to the release of its April 2024 investigation that the baby beheadings did not in fact take place either in Kfar Aza or in any other kibbutz, the French newspaper estimates that Israeli officers maintain an attitude of opportunistic ambiguity towards the rumour, with the intention to "muddy the waters", concluding that Israel has "more often tried to instrumentalize [the hoax] than deny it, fueling accusations of media manipulation."
+Although the Israeli government press office confirmed to Le Monde prior to the release of its April 2024 investigation that the baby beheadings did not in fact take place either in Kfar Aza or in any other kibbutz, the French newspaper estimates that Israeli officers maintain an attitude of opportunistic ambiguity towards the rumour, with the intention to "muddy the waters", concluding that Israel has "more often tried to instrumentalize [the hoax] than deny it, fueling accusations of media manipulation".

 The Israeli military took contradictory attitudes, saying it had no confirmation of the killings or beheadings of babies, while at the same time its foreign language spokespersons shared the allegations.
-At one point, the IDF refused to confirm the beheadings simply because so doing would be "disrespectful for the dead."
+At one point, the IDF refused to confirm the beheadings simply because so doing would be "disrespectful for the dead".
 Israeli embassies around the world helped spread the story, sometimes castigating skeptics as antisemitic.
 When approached by Le Monde, Israel's embassy in France took down a Twitter post directly mentioning the hoax, but kept two other posts indirectly referencing it online.